mohamedali5/AlternateBitProtocolSimulator/README.txt

 		SENDER_TEST.exe
 		SUBNET_TEST.exe
-	top_model [This folder contains all .exe files generated for simulator only] ABP.exe build [This folde contains all .o files generated for the project] top_model [This folder contains all .o files generated for simulator only] main.o
+	top_model [This folder contains all .exe files generated for simulator only] ABP.exe build [This folder contains all .o files generated for the project] top_model [This folder contains all .o files generated for simulator only] main.o
 	test [This folder contains all .o files generated for testing only]